thiagokokada/burgaur/README.rst

 - Build everything
 - Install everything.

-This can speed-up things considerably when you're building large packages or a great number of them.
+This can speed up things considerably when you're building large packages or a great number of them.

 OPTIONS